VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Networking/security.md

 ### PWNie Island

-[Let's Play/Hack - Pwn Adventure 3: Pwnie Island (YouTube, LiveOverflow)](https://www.youtube.com/watch?v=RDZnlcnmPUA) (Here he's playing a game where you have to exploit it to win)
+[Let's Play/Hack - Pwn Adventure 3: Pwnie Island (LiveOverflow)](https://www.youtube.com/watch?v=RDZnlcnmPUA) (Here he's playing a game where you have to exploit it to win)

-[How To Learn Something New? - Game Devlog #1 (YouTube, LiveOverflow)](https://www.youtube.com/watch?v=LTlBElDPDDM) (Here he's making a game where you're supposed to exploit it)
+[How To Learn Something New? - Game Devlog #1 (LiveOverflow)](https://www.youtube.com/watch?v=LTlBElDPDDM) (Here he's making a game where you're supposed to exploit it)

 ## Where to learn even more: